Sunny-Wazeer/Sunny-Wazeer/README.md

 ---

 ## 🚀 About Me
-I am a **Python Data Scientist** specializing in data analysis, machine learning, and optimization.
+I am a **Artificial Intelligence and machine learning engineer** specializing in data analysis, machine learning, and optimization.
 I develop AI-driven models for natural language processing tasks such as named entity recognition (NER), machine translation, question answering, recommendation systems, and chatbot development, along with custom language model fine-tuning, using **TensorFlow and PyTorch**.

 🔎 I love solving complex problems using data and am passionate about **emerging technologies**!